Cameron Park Brain Injury Lawyer

 A traumatic brain injury can occur at any time.
 Some of the most common causes of TBIs include:

 - Motor Vehicle Accidents: When someone is involved in a car collision, the rapid changes in direction and momentum can cause them to strike their head.
-In addition to blunt trauma, penetrating head injuries can also occur in a road traffic accident, causing a severe TBI.
+In addition to blunt trauma, penetrating head injuries can occur in a road traffic accident, causing a severe TBI.

 - Contact Sports: A concussion is only one type of brain injury suffered in contact sports.
 Any contact sport could place an individual at risk of suffering neurological damage.